NawaMan/FunctionalJ/docs/struct_type.md

     assertEquals("Person[firstName: John, middleName: null, lastName: Doe]", person.toString());
 ```

-We can also give them default value by annotation `DefaultTo(...)` and given it default value.
+We can also give them default value by annotating with `DefaultTo(...)` and given it default value.
-Let say we want to add age field to the Person type and default it to -1.
+Let say we want to add age field to the Person type and default it to `-1`.

 ```java
     @Struct